-The RACP’s Obesity Working Party has developed a position statement on action to prevent obesity and reduce its impact across the life course.
-This position statement and the recommendations within it are supported by an evidence review.
+The RACP Obesity Working Party has developed a position statement on action to prevent obesity and reduce its impact across the life course.

 Unhealthy diets are major contributors to obesity, diabetes, dental caries, cardiovascular diseases, mental health conditions and many cancers – the very diseases which fill our hospital beds and general practice clinics and swamp the health budget.
 Physicians and paediatricians see patients and families every day who are struggling with obesity and related health conditions.
 They understand that these conditions are influenced by unhealthy diets and low physical activity driven by the obesogenic environment we live in.